 Antenna gain for VDES ship stations

-Existing ship antennas may be used for VDES.
-The maximum antenna gain for these antennas ranges from 2 dBi to 10 dBi.
+Existing ship AIS antennas may be used for VDES.
+An antenna with a gain of 2 dBi at zero degrees elevation is assumed.

-A ship antenna with a minimum gain at 0 degrees elevation of 2 dBi at the receiver input is required.

 Noise and interference level

 The noise floor is a function of many sources such as vessel electronics, other radio equipment, power supplies, etc., and sensitivity is also reduced by RF cabling losses and the LNA noise figure.
-Table 12 presents representative values for the receiver noise figure.
+Table 13 presents assumed representative values for the receiver noise figure.

-Table 12 - Ship receiver noise figure calculations
+Table 13 - Ship receiver noise figure calculations